RogerVFbr/MySQLAccess/README.md

 The example above will only retrieve the columns with best name and type match with the fields 'id' and 'name'.

-### Step 1: MySQLAConfig - Creating a configuration object
+### Step 1: creating a MySQLAConfig configuration object
 Though different constructors are available for the instantiation of the MySQLAccess module, it's recommended to use the provided configuration object structure.
 At this point you will need the information for accessing your MySQL database.
 The sequence of parameters is: IP, port number, database name, user name and password.